mdelcarlo/es-future/ES6/13-promises/index.md

 - **fulfilled**: meaning that the operation completed successfully.
 - **rejected**: meaning that the operation failed.

-To get started, we'll go ahead and create a new variable, which we'll just call d, and we'll set that equal to a new Promise().
+To get started, we'll go ahead and create a new variable, which we'll just call promise, and we'll set that equal to a new Promise().
 The callback inside of a promise takes two arguments, resolve and reject.
 You'll notice that we're using the ES6 arrow function syntax throughout this project.

 ```javascript
 var promise = new Promise((resolve, reject) => {});